-EECS 401 Digital Signal Processing
+ECSE 401 Digital Signal Processing

 3 Units.
 Characterization of discrete-time signals and systems.
 Fourier analysis: the Discrete-time Fourier Transform, the Discrete-time Fourier series, the Discrete Fourier Transform and the Fast Fourier Transform.
 Continuous-time signal sampling and signal reconstruction.
 Digital filter design: infinite impulse response filters, finite impulse response filters, filter realization and quantization effects.
 Random signals: discrete correlation sequences and power density spectra, response of linear systems.
 Recommended preparation: Undergraduate Signals and Systems course.

-EECS 404 Digital Control Systems
+ECSE 404 Digital Control Systems

 3 Units.
 Data Acquisition (theory and practice), digital control of sampled data systems, stability tests, system simulation digital filter structure, finite word length effects, limit cycles, state-variable feedback and state estimation.
 PLC systems and programming.

-EECS 408 Introduction to Linear Systems
+ECSE 408 Introduction to Linear Systems

 3 Units.
 Analysis and design of linear feedback systems using state-space techniques.
 Review of matrix theory, linearization, transition maps and variations of constants formula, structural properties of state-space models, controllability and observability, realization theory, pole assignment and stabilization, linear quadratic regulator problems, observers, and the separation theorem.